 In this case, it was almost as if my conscience had to remind me, through my dreams, that the Braves haven’t won anything in the playoffs in 13 years, and haven’t won a World Series in 19 years.
 While my thoughts before bed were just wishful thinking for the future, I was, in a way, daydreaming.

-But it seems the dream I could consciously control was just that, a dream for the future, while the dream concocted by my resting brain during the night seemed like a dose of reality.
+Yes, it seems the dream I could consciously control was just that, a dream for the future, while the dream concocted by my resting brain during the night seemed like a dose of truth.

 In this case, sometimes dreams are closer to reality.